benhoyt/benhoyt.github.com/writings/2020-07-15-whats-new-in-lua-54.md

 <p>There were some minor changes in semantics as well: <a
 href="https://github.com/pallene-lang/pallene/issues/170">slightly
 different handling</a> of edge cases with wrap-around in <tt>for</tt>
-loops, and <a
+loops and <a
 href="http://lua-users.org/lists/lua-l/2018-01/msg00020.html">adjustment</a>
 of string-to-number coercion for integers (for example, <tt>"10"+1</tt> is the integer <tt>11</tt> is 5.4, but the floating-point number <tt>11.0</tt>
 in 5.3).</p>

-<p>Overall, Lua seems like a good language in its domain (embedding into
+<p>Overall, Lua seems like a good language for its domain (embedding into
-applications), and the release of 5.4 shows it is receiving continual improvements from the core team.
-Lua has <a href="https://www.lua.org/faq.html#1.4">no clear roadmap</a>, so it's hard to know at this early stage what changes are being planned for 5.5, or when that is likely to be released (one developer even <a href="https://www.quora.com/What-is-the-future-of-Lua/answer/Pierre-Chapuis">speculates</a>
+applications); the release of 5.4 shows that it is receiving continual improvements from the core team.
+Lua has <a href="https://www.lua.org/faq.html#1.4">no clear roadmap</a>, so it's hard to know at this early stage what changes are being planned for 5.5, or when it is likely to be released (one developer even <a href="https://www.quora.com/What-is-the-future-of-Lua/answer/Pierre-Chapuis">speculates</a>
 the next version may be "<span>a very impacting change</span>" with a 6.0 version number).
-In any event, the new features in 5.4 will probably be fairly minor for most users, but the performance improvements are a nice win.</p>
+In any event, the new features in 5.4 will probably be fairly minor for most users, but the performance improvements will prove to be a nice win for Lua users.</p>